Sofia has been living at a Centrepoint service for young parents for the past year.

 The bursary scheme

 “Centrepoint and the bursary scheme have helped me in so many ways.
 They’ve paid for me to do this Montessori course and they paid for a laptop so I can do my coursework around my son.
 It’s just beyond my expectations how much Centrepoint have helped me.
 I don’t like asking for things in general, but they don’t grill you.
 They trust in you and I’m eternally grateful that they believed in me,” Sofia says.

 “Doing this course has stopped me getting into a rut.
 If I had just gone into a part-time low-skilled job, it would not equip me for the future, but this course does.
 It’s allowed me to learn something in an area I’m really interested in.
 I really believe in their philosophy.
 It’s so child-centred and my parenting is very much like that.
 I don’t want to baby my baby.
 It’s really hard work – there is a lot of coursework, but they are really flexible with me and understand my situation so I feel it is all manageable.”

 “I have a little boy now who is pretty amazing which must mean I’m pretty amazing.
 It’s been good to get away from the people in my life who’ve made me feel the opposite.”

-Sofia is soon turning 25 and is looking forward to living in a place of her own with her son and working as a Montessori teacher.
+Sofia has recently turned 25 and is looking forward to living in a place of her own with her son and working as a Montessori teacher.
 She also hopes to set up a peer mentoring scheme in the future.
 “As a care leaver I’d really like to set something up where former care-leavers can support and give advice and guidance to recent care leavers.
 I think that could be really helpful for young people who are about to or have recently left care.”

 If you'd like to make a donation to Centrepoint and support our progress, please visit our donation page.